tdbennett/datasciencecoursera/README.md

 # datasciencecoursera

-Projects from the Data Science Specialization offered on Coursera by the JHU SOPH
+TB Projects from the Data Science Specialization offered on Coursera by the JHU SOPH

-Work by Tell Bennett
+Work by Tell Bennett.
+See the CourseraDSScourses repo cloned from github/bcaffo for source course materials

 ----